Kate Hudson

-Kate Garry Hudson (born April 19, 1979) is an American actress and singer.
+Kate Garry Hudson (born April 19, 1979) is an American actress and singer-songwriter.
 Born to singer Bill Hudson and actress Goldie Hawn, Hudson made her film debut in the 1998 drama Desert Blue, which was followed by supporting roles in several films.
-She rose to prominence with her portrayal of Penny Lane in Cameron Crowe's musical drama Almost Famous (2000), for which she won a Golden Globe for Best Supporting Actress and received an Oscar nomination in the same category.
+She rose to prominence with her portrayal of Penny Lane in Cameron Crowe's musical drama Almost Famous (2000), for which she won the Golden Globe for Best Supporting Actress and received a nomination for the Academy Award for Best Supporting Actress.

-Throughout the 2000s, Hudson starred in the romantic comedies, How to Lose a Guy in 10 Days (2003), You, Me and Dupree (2006), Fool's Gold (2008), and Bride Wars (2009).
-On television, she had a recurring role in the musical series Glee (2012–2013) and starring roles in the thriller series Truth Be Told (2022) and comedy series Running Point (2025–present).
-Her other film credits include The Skeleton Key (2005), Nine (2009), Rock the Kasbah (2015), Deepwater Horizon (2016), Mother's Day (2016), Music (2021), and Glass Onion (2022).
+Throughout the 2000s, Hudson starred in the romantic comedies How to Lose a Guy in 10 Days (2003), You, Me and Dupree (2006), Fool's Gold (2008), and Bride Wars (2009).
+On the television side, she had a recurring role in the musical series Glee (2012–2013), and starring roles in the thriller series Truth Be Told (2022) and comedy series Running Point (2025–present).
+Her other film credits include The Skeleton Key (2005), Nine (2009), Rock the Kasbah (2015), Deepwater Horizon (2016), and Mother's Day (2016).
+She was nominated for a Golden Globe Award for her performances in Music (2021) and Song Sung Blue (2025).
+For the latter, Hudson also received a nomination for the Academy Award for Best Actress.

 Hudson is a co-founder of the fitness brand and membership program Fabletics, operated by TechStyle Fashion Group.
 She is also the author of the non-fiction books Pretty Happy: Healthy Ways to Love Your Body (2016) and Pretty Fun: Creating and Celebrating a Lifetime of Tradition (2017).
-Hudson released her debut studio music album, Glorious in 2024.
+Hudson released her debut studio music album, Glorious, in 2024.

 Early life

-Hudson was born in Los Angeles, California, the daughter of actress Goldie Hawn and Bill Hudson, an actor, comedian, and musician.
-Her parents divorced when she was 18 months old and she and her older brother, actor Oliver Hudson, were raised in Snowmass, Colorado, and Pacific Palisades, California, by her mother and her mother's longtime boyfriend, actor Kurt Russell.
+Hudson was born in Los Angeles, the daughter of actress Goldie Hawn and Bill Hudson, an actor, comedian, and musician.
+Her parents divorced when she was 18 months old.
+She and her older brother, actor Oliver Hudson, were raised in Snowmass, Colorado, and Pacific Palisades, California, by her mother and her mother's longtime boyfriend, actor Kurt Russell.
 Hudson's ancestry is Italian (from her paternal grandmother), Hungarian Jewish (from her maternal grandmother), and the remainder a mix of English and some German.
-She was raised Jewish; like her mother, she also practices Buddhism.
+She grew up Jewish; like her mother, she also practices Buddhism.

 Hudson has stated that her biological father "doesn't know me from a hole in the wall", and she considers Russell her father.
-Hudson has described her mother as "the woman that I've learned the most from, and who I look up to, who has conducted her life in a way that I can look up to".
-She has four half-siblings: Emily and Zachary Hudson, from her biological father's later marriage to actress Cindy Williams; Lalania Hudson, from his relationship with another woman; and Wyatt Russell, from her mother's relationship with Kurt Russell.
+Hudson said her mother is "the woman that I've learned the most from, and who I look up to, who has conducted her life in a way that I can look up to".
+She has four half-siblings: Emily and Zachary Hudson, from her biological father's later marriage to actress Cindy Williams; Lalania Hudson, from her father's relationship with another woman; and Wyatt Russell, from her mother's relationship with Kurt Russell.

 In 1997, she graduated from Crossroads, a college preparatory school in Santa Monica.
 She was accepted to New York University, but chose to pursue an acting career instead of an undergraduate degree.